columbia/dvh-asplos-ae/README.md

 [Here are the results](https://docs.google.com/spreadsheets/d/1kJHflbqUu7mUiWMyHituv0whZJQagVIOqvtiBbd93kM/edit?usp=sharing) we have used for the paper.

 ## Terminating a virtual machine
 After the experiment, you need to terminate a (nested) virtual machine.
 Run `halt -p` command iteratively inside virtual machines  running **on the server** until you get the server shell.
-Run `exit` command to finally exit the `run-vm.py` script.
+Run `exit` command once to finally exit the `run-vm.py` script.
 ```
 [Lx ~] # halt -p